 It is worth noting that these gloves run about a half size small when compared to other Hestra Gloves.
 If you aren't between sizes, you'll likely appreciate the snug fit that gives this glove exceptional dexterity; the leather will stretch and model to your hand to further increase comfort.
 However, if you are between sizes, we would recommend going with one size larger, as they do run small.
 If you find the fingers are too short, the similarly designed Black Diamond Legend offers longer fingers.

-The Fall Line offers respectable weather resistance when out in the field, earning a 7 out of 10.
+The Fall Line offers respectable weather resistance when out in the field.
 If you do purchase these gloves, an important tip to keep in mind is that you must be dedicated to retreating the exterior leather to maintain the weather resistance found with most models.
 If treated regularly, these gloves will serve you well, staying dry in fairly wet snowstorms.
 If you do not have the time to treat them on a regular basis, they will not offer the weather resistance that we assume you're in need of.
 The frequency of retreating them depends on what activities you're using them for and how often you use them.
 We found ourselves retreating them 1-2 times each season after using them for 50+ days of skiing in the stormy and wet Pacific Northwest climate.

 This contender offers excellent durability and dexterity, scoring highly among the other gloves in our fleet.
 These gloves scored highly and are an excellent option for most winter activities.